iKilledAppl3/Meteora/README.md

 Any redistributions of this work are required to be free, you can not sell any part of this source code without consent.

 # Donate!
-This is a huge project that we took on because peeple requested it.
+This is a huge project that we took on because people requested it.
 If you would like to help us create more tweaks please donate any amount you would like.
-If you just feel like donating to one person donate to iKilledAppl3, he deserves it more.
 iKilledAppl3: http://is.gd/donate2ToxicAppl3Inc
 Skittyblock: http://paypal.me/Skittyblock